User groups based access control

 Select the appropriate user type

-When creating users, some key points must be taken into consideration.
-Ask yourself the following questions while configuring a new user:
+When creating users, some key points must be taken into consideration:

-- Should they be able to access any resource without restriction?
-These are your Administrators.
+• Should they be able to access any resource without restriction?
+Then they are meant to be Administrators.

-- Should they be able to add, edit, or delete entries?
+• Should they be able to add, edit, or delete entries?
 A User would have all of these.
-Alternatively, you can select specific rights with Restricted User.
+Alternatively, select specific rights with Restricted User.

 Entry configuration